maxwildersmith/rffr2/README.md

-# Nerfies
+# Radiance Fields for Robotics

-This is the repository that contains source code for the [Nerfies website](https://nerfies.github.io).
+This is the repository that contains source code for the [Radiance fields for robotics website](https://rffr.github.io).

 If you find Nerfies useful for your work please cite:
 ```